guerra2fernando/LenQuant/docs/INFRASTRUCTURE.md

 ---

 **🎉 Congratulations!
-Your CryptoTrader system is now deployed for 24/7 operation.**
+Your LenQuant system is now deployed for 24/7 operation.**

 For system startup instructions, see [STARTING_SYSTEM.md](./STARTING_SYSTEM.md).